Engineering Systems That Humans Can Debug

 A system that runs fast but is impossible to debug will eventually cost more engineering time than a slightly slower system that is easy to diagnose.
 Invest in observability before you invest in performance.

-This is not an argument against performance.
-It is a priority argument.
-Observability infrastructure - structured logging, distributed tracing, contextual metrics - should be in place before performance optimization begins.
-You cannot optimize what you cannot measure, and you cannot diagnose what you cannot trace.
+This isn't an argument against performance.
+It's a priority argument.
+Observability infrastructure (structured logging, distributed tracing, contextual metrics) should be in place before performance optimization begins.

 Designing for Debuggability